znicholls/the-littlest-jupyterhub/README.rst

 Quick Start
 -----------

+*Warning:* I have destroyed this for now, will have to fix later.
+For now you have to do all the Let's Encrypt, GitLab and user specification authentication stuff first.

 On a fresh Ubuntu 18.04 server, you can install The Littlest JupyterHub with:

 .. code-block:: bash

+   sudo apt-get update
+   sudo apt-get install git
    curl https://raw.githubusercontent.com/znicholls/the-littlest-jupyterhub/master/installer/install.bash | sudo bash -

 This takes 2-5 minutes to run.
 When completed, you can access your new JupyterHub